eecs582/eecs582.github.io/eecs582_review_summary.md

 ### Effectiveness
   - What experiments, analyses are conducted to evaluate the solution?
-  - Do these results and analyses back up the authors' claim?
+  - Do these results and analyses back up the paper's claims?
   - Are there any missing aspects in the evaluation?

 ### Comparison